JaydenB112/Reading-Notes/Reading02.md

 Linux cares about the case of letters for example, File, fIle, fiLe, and filE are all seen as different files to Linux, not like Windows.

 ### Spaces in Names
-Spacing matters a lot in Linux, when you use a space Linux sees that it has to look into seoerate directories instead of seeing one cohesive name like Super Bowl would be treated like two seperae entries, it would probably show that you didn't have a directory for bowls.
+Spacing matters a lot in Linux, when you use a space Linux sees that it has to look into separate directories instead of seeing one cohesive name like Super Bowl would be treated like two separate entries, it would probably show that you didn't have a directory for bowls.

-To alleviate this problem you can use quotes, so instead of Super Bowl, whch is two seperate directories, linux sees 'Super Bowl' which is a cohesive word.
+To alleviate this problem you can use quotes, so instead of Super Bowl, which is two separate directories, linux sees 'Super Bowl' which is a cohesive word.

 Escape Characters like backslashes are used as well, they nullify the special meaning of the character of the next character over.